The Single State

 Boys have a different problem.
 They tend to fall in love with girls who have sex appeal but maybe nothing else.
 Like every other conscientious father, I continually had to defend my sons against this threat, but to my relief and joy they married women of both beauty and substance.
 The few stories in the Bible about young men seeking wives are quite instructive.
 Isaac let his father choose a wife, and he lived happily ever after with her, never seeking another.
 Samson took a wife over his parents' objections, and the result was disaster.
 The marriage lasted about a week.

 Yet we must attach an exception to the rule.
 A young person is obliged to obey his or her parents only if their guidance is "in the Lord" (Eph.
 6:1).
 Parents who oppose a prospective mate for purely selfish reasons, or perhaps even for reasons hostile to Christ, lose authority over their child's decision.
-The extreme case is a fine Christian who wants to marry another fine Christian, but parents oppose the match precisely because they are not Christians at all.
+The extreme case is a fine Christian who wants to marry another fine Christian, but parents oppose the match precisely because the parents are not Christians at all.
 They would prefer their child to marry a heathen like themselves.
 In such cases, a young person must seek the Lord's mind and follow His will whatever parents say.

 - You should marry a spiritual person.
 God will give you a spiritual mate if you yourself are spiritual.
 If a spiritual person marries someone who is unspiritual or unsaved, there are two grave dangers.
 The partner who starts out spiritually minded may in time grow weary of being different and adopt the outlook and values of the other partner.
 Or the children growing up in a divided home may mold themselves after the example of the unspiritual parent and bring grief to the parent who wanted them to follow the Lord.
 The Bible absolutely forbids marriage to an unbeliever.